-Normally you would leave the track type set to Single Channel, but you can also set it to Multi-Channel, Guitar, or Piano.
+You can set the track type to use for the Melody or Soloist track.
+Normally, you would leave the track type set to Single Channel, but you can also set it to other types.

 Multi (16) -Channel: All MIDI channel assignments are preserved and output on playback.
 This would be useful for importing an entire MIDI file and playing it from the Melody channel using a silent style.